Executive Leadership Team

 Stephen joined Wellcome in June 2015.
 Previously, he was Vice Provost (Enterprise & London) and Vernon Professor of Organic Chemistry and Chemical Biology at University College London.

+Stephen is a member of the Scientific Advisory Board for MRC Technology.
 He is co-founder of Synthetic Pages, an open access website, and Thiologics, an antibody-drug conjugate (ADC) biotech spinout company.
 His laboratory focuses on chemical modification of proteins and antibodies for development of therapeutics and diagnostics.

 Director of Culture & Society